- Blog

 Good luck!

 Hawaii is pretty expensive.
 I would therefore suggest somewere in the Carribean, because flights will likely be cheaper, or going more exotic, such as Turkey or the Sinai in Egypt or Goa in India or Thailand or Vietnam.
 If you work at it you should find a flight around $1200 or less, but the actual costs once you get there will be MUCH less.
-FI and I lived like royalty in Vietnam last summer on $1000 for two weeks and $800 in India for two weeks in 2004.
+Fiance and I lived like royalty in Vietnam last summer on $1000 for two weeks and $800 in India for two weeks in 2004.

 Yeah hawaii is expensive.
-I've been there before--IMO it's a little overrated for the cost (depending on where you are flying in from).
-There are many beautiful places you can go that are closer/cheaper flights/more feasible and you'll have JUST as amazing of a time.
+I’ve been there before–IMO it’s a little overrated for the cost (depending on where you are flying in from).
+There are many beautiful places you can go that are closer/cheaper flights/more feasible and you’ll have JUST as amazing of a time.

 Hawaii for us, from the midwest, was like 3K more than the caribbean.
 I didn't even THINK about hawaii while I was there.
 Tropical vacation is a tropical vacation!